 Classic Collarbone Wavy Shag

 If you are not sure where to start, the collarbone shag is the safe, flattering default.
-It hits at the collarbone with airy layers, which is long enough to feel familiar but short enough to move, and it suits nearly every face and texture.
+It hits at the collarbone with airy layers, long enough to feel familiar but short enough to move, and it suits nearly every face and texture.
 When a client comes in unsure, this is the version I sketch out first.
-Here is what to ask for.

 - Ask for choppy layers starting at the cheekbone, graduating to the collarbone.